Geography, Planning, and Spatial Sciences

 You’ll learn from people who are experts in the areas they teach.
 To ensure lessons stay relevant, they maintain strong relationships with industry, professional associations, other academics and government.

-You'll gain the skills and learn the tools employed by the discipline including, GPS (global positioning system), geographic information systems (GIS), remote sensing (satellite and drone technology), and quantitative and qualitative techniques in both the field and desktop.
+You'll gain the skills and learn the tools employed by the School including, GPS (global positioning system), geographic information systems (GIS), remote sensing (satellite and drone technology), and quantitative and qualitative techniques in both the field and desktop.

 Our programs lead to meaningful careers across a wide range of complex issues that will help move our communities towards sustainable environmental and social outcomes.

 What Careers relate to Geography, Planning, and Spatial Sciences?

 Geography, Planning, and Spatial Sciences offers professionally accredited programs in planning and surveying, as well as undergraduate majors in the Bachelor of Arts and the Bachelor of Science, and degrees in Natural Environment and Wilderness Studies, Environmental Management, and Protected Area Planning.
 Graduates from Geography, Planning, and Spatial Sciences programs are in-demand professionally around the world.
 Career destinations for graduates include:

 - Spatial analyst